 If a student is made a conditional offer and does not tell us otherwise, we will assume the student is provisionally accepting the offer.
 This does not bind the student to enrolling with NCLT.
-However, we reserve the right to withdraw an application or conditional offer if a student does not respond to our written communications, fails to attend interview, or fails to attend enrolment.
-The college will make reasonable adjustments where a student makes a reasonable attempt in advance to reschedule an interview, or requests to attend the Late Enrolment Day.
+However, we reserve the right to withdraw an application or conditional offer if a student does not respond to our written communications, fails to attend interview, fails to notify us that they cannot attend the Induction Day, or fails to attend enrolment.
+The college will make reasonable adjustments where a student makes a reasonable attempt in advance to reschedule an interview but should expect their application to be withdrawn if they fail to attend a rescheduled interview.